maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ###### The coin will be common and random with around `> 2/3` probability

 If the leader is responsive and honest, which has `> 2/3` probability, if every other honest node can see their `GossipEvent` carrying the auxiliary value for that round before they can create `responsiveness_threshold` `GossipEvent`s with cause: `GossipEvent::Response`, the coin will be common and random.
-Since we picked `responsiveness_threshold` so that honest nodes would hear from a honest leader first with high probability, we can deduce that the coin shall be common and random approximately `> 2/3` of the times.
+Since we picked `responsiveness_threshold` so that honest nodes would hear from an honest leader first with high probability, we can deduce that the coin shall be common and random approximately `> 2/3` of the times.
 Note that we don't need to be more exact here as any probability with a lower-bound would be sufficient to prove the correctness of our algorithm.

 ##### Proofs for the concrete coin protocol, overall

 We start by proving that the claims from [Byzantine Agreement, Made Trivial](https://maidsafe.atlassian.net/wiki/download/attachments/58064907/BYZANTYNE%20AGREEMENT%20MADE%20TRIVIAL.pdf?version=1&modificationDate=1525431902936&cacheVersion=1&api=v2), still hold with our modifications.
 The demonstration for the theorems should still hold from there.

 Note that the wording below assumes that we are looking at the `gossip_graph` after a sufficient number of `GossipEvent`s have been communicated.
 If the `GossipEvent`s we are trying to order are too recent, we may not be able to decide on consensus yet.
-In that case, we the next stable block would be `None`, until such a time at which our `gossip_graph` would contain enough events to decide on a next stable `Block`.
+In that case, the next stable block would be `None`, until such a time our `gossip_graph` would contain enough events to decide on the next stable `Block`.
 Claiming that consensus will be reached eventually means that as gossip progresses, there will be a point at which the next stable `Block` returned shall not be `None`.

 ###### If, at the start of an execution of Step 2, no player has yet halted and agreement has not yet been reached, then, with probability near `> 1/3`, the players will be in agreement at the end of the step (Claim A)